JensBender/loan-default-prediction/README.md

 Optimizing the decision threshold balances recall and precision based on business needs.
 For loan defaults, recall (finding actual defaulters) is often prioritized because missing a defaulter (a false negative) is typically more costly than flagging a non-defaulter as risky (a false positive).
 Determined the optimal thresholds that maximize the F1-score while ensuring recall ≥ 0.80 and precision ≥ 0.40.
 The plot below shows threshold optimization for Random Forest.
 For all model plots, see [Appendix: Threshold Optimization](#threshold-optimization).
 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)

-Performance of hyperparameter-tuned models with optimized decision thresholds on the validation data.
+Compared performance of hyperparameter-tuned models with optimized decision thresholds on the validation data.
 | Model               | AUC-PR | Recall (Class 1) | Precision (Class 1) | F1-Score (Class 1) | Accuracy |
 |---------------------|--------|------------------|---------------------|-------------------|----------|
 | K-Nearest Neighbors | 0.59   | 0.81             | 0.52                | 0.63              | 0.88     |